 For example, a person will not recall all the specific sounds they heard in the last 30 seconds, 30 minutes, or 30 days unless there is some reason to remember them.

 Short-term memory allows a person to recall a limited string of information for a short period.

-These memories disappear quickly, after about 30 seconds.
+These memories disappear quickly, after

 Short-term memory is not just memory that does not last long.
 Instead, it is a type of short-lived storage that can only hold a few pieces of information.

 Some examples of short-term memory include: